Skip to main content

 1. Run your real target URLs in the playground and inspect the rendered output side-by-side with your current ZenRows responses.

-2. Read the 1,000-URL benchmark to see the 92% coverage and 833ms latency in context.
+2. Read the 1,000-URL benchmark to see the coverage and latency distribution in context.

 3. Review the benchmark methodology so you can reproduce the workload on your own URL list.